-The GTX 650Ti are powered by two different chipsets.
-While the 650 uses the GK107 chip that provides 384 cores, the 650 Ti uses the stronger GK106 chip that provides over twice the processing power at 768 cores.
-The GTX 650 Ti also has higher memory bandwidth and faster memory, giving you a significant performance increase compared to the GTX 650.
+Two different chipsets power the GTX 650 Ti and the GTX 650.
+While the 650 uses the GK107 chip that provides 384 cores, the 650 Ti uses the stronger GK106 chip that provides more than twice the processing power at 768 cores.
+The GTX 650 Ti also has higher memory bandwidth and 40 percent faster memory than the GTX 650, giving you a significant performance increase from the GTX 650.

-This card does not support SLI configurations or GPU boost.
+This card does not support SLI configurations or GPU Boost.

-The GTX 650 Ti is a strong mid-range graphics card capable of handling PhysX games on medium to high settings.
+The GTX 650 Ti is a strong midrange graphics card capable of handling PhysX games on medium to high settings.